 Does that mean they are all too hot to sleep on?

-This article will give you 6 tips to prevent buying a mattress that’s too hot for you.
+This article will give you six tips to prevent buying a mattress that’s too hot for you.

-That is why we heard about Latex and Memory Foam beds being too warm sleep on (they are generally much denser than normal polystyrene foam)
+That is why we heard about Latex and Memory Foam beds being too warm to sleep on (they are generally much denser than standard polystyrene foam)

-These premium bedding material are widely used within the mattresses.
+These premium bedding materials are widely used within mattresses.

-You shouldn’t let this stop you from buying a mattress with Latex or Memory Foam as these are the best foam for durability and comfort.
+Don’t let this stop you from buying a mattress with Latex or Memory Foam, as these are the best foam for durability and comfort.